supsi-dacd-isaac/krangpower/docs/source/log.rst

 Logging
 =======

 krangpower mantains two different logs that can be useful for debugging purposes.
+The log files are rolled over every time the `enhancer submodule`_ is loaded, and a number of historical version is mantained, up to a total configurable in the `configuration file`_.

 By default, in Windows, they can be found under: